gl91306/launcherpi/README.md

 # ![alt text](https://github.com/gl91306/launcherpi/blob/main/icon.png?raw=true) launcherpi
-Minecraft Launcher for Raspberry Pi computers.
+A Minecraft Launcher for Raspberry Pi computers.
 # ALSO BIG THANKS TO KLOPIX FOR MS ACCOUNT TESTINGGG
 # WE NEED TESTERS FOR FABRIC AND LABYMOD.
 IF YOU WANT TO TEST TRY USING THESE MODLOADERS WITH LAUNCHERPI AND OPEN AN ISSUE TO TELL ME IF IT WORKS OR NOT
 Things that work: